Pinned QMA: The power of fixing a few qubits in proofs: Ground state connectivity

 \section{Ground state connectivity}

 Our original motivation for exploring pinning was to understand better the variants of Gharibian and Sikora's \emph{Ground State Connectivity (GSCON)} problem \cite{GharibianSikora}.
 It asks about the possibility of traversing the low-energy subspace of a local Hamiltonian from one specific ground state to another, using local unitary transformations.
 Gosset, Mehta and Vidick \cite{GMV} have shown that the problem remains \emph{QCMA} complete even if only commuting Hamiltonians are used.
-In their proof, they use a trick similar to pinning -- combining the original Hamiltonian's terms with projections on ancilla qubits to make the terms commute.
+In their proof, they use a trick similar to pinning -- combining the original Hamiltonian's terms with projections on auxiliary qubits to make the terms commute.
 Then they demand that the initial and final ground state have a few qubits in a specific state -- which means that the original non-commuting Hamiltonian's terms are effectively applied.
 Moreover, this has to be combined with the impossibility of a simple flip of this state without a computation being verified first.
 Nevertheless, it helped us realize that the \emph{GSCON} formulation allows one to essentially fix some part of the ground state, adding extra power to restricted forms of Hamiltonians.

 Therefore, using techniques similar to Ref.~\cite{GMV}, hardness results for pinned local Hamiltonians should be translatable to hardness of \emph{GSCON} for similarly restricted Hamiltonians.
-For example, we will be able to show QCMA-hardness of \emph{GSCON} for stoquastic Hamiltonians thanks to Theorem~\ref{th:pinstoqevol} and Ref.~\cite{GMV}.
+For example, we will be able to show \QCMA-hardness of \emph{GSCON} for stoquastic Hamiltonians, building on Ref.~\cite{GMV} and the construction from Section~\ref{sec:pinstoqevol}.
 Moreover, in this context we will also provide some evidence into the free-fermionic variant of \emph{GSCON}, to be further developed in future work.